Warrior Up!

 No

-Director Biography - David Finch, Jesse Bochner, Chris Beaver, Ossie Michelin, Angie-Pepper O'Bomsawin, Stephanie Joline
+Director Biography - David Finch, Jesse Bochner, Chris Beaver, Ossie Michelin, Angie-Pepper O'Bomsawin, Stephanie Joline, Rory Crittenden, Chris Peck

-David is also passionate about encouraging the next generation of media producers.
-He is a professor of Film and New Media at Champlain College in St. Lambert, Quebec and a lecturer at Sundance Collab.
+As overall series director and field director on 2 episodes (2 eps), David Finch is also the co-founder of Picture This Productions, based in Montreal and specializing in documentaries and documentary series.
+A filmmaker of Cree/ Ojibwe and European heritage, David has been writing, directing and producing award-winning productions since 1993.
+David is also passionate about encouraging the next generation of media producers: he’s a professor of Film and New Media at Champlain College in St. Lambert, Quebec and has been a lecturer at Sundance Collab.

 Add Director Biography